Marj al-Sultan: Modern era

-During the Great Syrian Revolt (1925–27) against the French occupation, Marj al-Sultan's residents opted not to join the rebellion.
+During the Great Syrian Revolt (1925–27) against the French Mandate rule, Marj al-Sultan's residents opted not to join the rebellion.
 The village was attacked sometime during the revolt.
 Although clashes between the inhabitants and the more unruly Bedouin tribes of the region would occur periodically, there were generally lasting agreements in place between the factions.
 The last major clash broke out in 1954, after Syria's independence, when about 2,000 Bedouin tribesmen launched a raid against Marj al-Sultan, which had a total population of 350 at the time.
 The villagers, most of whom were well-skilled in firearms, managed to fend off the Bedouin.
 In 1951 a public library was built in the village and sometime before that the Marj al-Sultan Rural Club was established, the first of its kind to be built in the rural areas surrounding Damascus.

 Rebels seeking to overthrow the government of Bashar al-Assad took shelter in Marj al-Sultan in November 2012, during the ongoing Syrian civil war that began in March 2011.
 Government forces subsequently bombarded the village and its entire population reportedly fled the violence.
 Most headed towards the Damascus suburb town of Qudsaya or the city district of Rukn al-Din, both areas being heavily populated by Circassians.
 The November clashes resulted in the destruction of between 10 and 15 houses, according to local witnesses.
 The casualty figures were not determined.
 On 25 November rebels claimed to have captured the adjacent military airbase, also called Marj al-Sultan, from government forces.
 The Syrian Observatory for Human Rights, an opposition activist group documenting the conflict, confirmed the rebels' claims.
 They had reportedly been in control of the surrounding areas months prior to the base's capture.
 Fawaz Tello, a pro-opposition campaigner, stated the capture appeared to be a rebel attempt to cut off Damascus from the Damascus International Airport as well as from Aleppo.
 The airbase at Marj al-Sultan was reported to have been re-captured by troops of the Syrian government on Monday, December 14, 2015.